cncf/tag-security/assessments/guide/outline.md

 scenarios.  (e.g., In the password hash case, the attacker wants to expose those hashes on the Flibble server.
 However, a Flibble cloudlet attacker may find it more interesting to bring down the service.)
 * Predisposing Conditions.
-A listing of potential vulnerabilities and configurations of the project that could potentially be exploited or used correctly to result in an increased likelihood of attack success.
-Include any established trusts with other projects as a potential vulnerable point from a pivoted attack (i.e. compromise of the LDAP results in loss of access control integrity for the project)
+A list of potential vulnerabilities and configurations of the project that could potentially be exploited or used correctly to result in an increased likelihood of attack success.
+Include any trust relationships with other projects that pose a risk of compromise for this project (i.e. compromise of the LDAP results in loss of access control integrity for the project)
 * Expected Attacker Capabilities.
 A description of likely capabilities that the attacker has in these scenarios should be described.
 Both assumptions about the strength and limitations of attackers should be described.